-While most of us know that getting enough sleep is important, we do not prioritize sleep into our busy lives.
+While most of us know that getting enough sleep is important, we do not prioritize sleep in our busy lives.
 Since it plays an essential role in your health, there are many reasons why you should make sleep a priority.
-The National Sleep Foundation refers to sleep as the “third piece of the puzzle,” since, along with diet and exercise, it is critical for healthy functioning.
+The National Sleep Foundation refers to sleep as the “third piece of the puzzle” since, along with diet and exercise, it is critical for healthy functioning.
 Read on to learn the connection between sleep and health.

 The Connection Between Sleep and Health

 Staying awake at your desk isn’t the only benefit of a restful night’s sleep.
 Getting enough sleep will benefit your health in countless ways.
 This article focuses on how sleep affects your appetite, the way your body uses glucose (sugar), your food choices, and even your weight.
 Fortunately, there are strategies you can use to prioritize sleep and achieve optimal health.

 Do you find yourself hungrier after a restless night?
 Do you make unhealthy food choices when you haven’t slept well?
 There are reasons why most of us don’t crave healthy foods like broccoli when we are sleep-deprived.

 Studies have consistently shown that sleep deprivation increases hunger, appetite, and food intake.
 While we tend to eat more when we are awake for more extended hours, there’s more to the story.
 Science can help us understand how sleep and appetite are related.

 Two of the main hormones involved in appetite and satiety are ghrelin and leptin.
 Ghrelin is often called the ‘hunger hormone’ because it tells your brain that you are hungry and need to eat.
 Ghrelin stimulates appetite and promotes fat storage.
 Leptin is often referred to as the ‘satiety hormone.’
 Leptin’s primary job is to tell your brain you are full and to burn calories at a reasonable rate.